A focus on long-term performance

 There are many other types of risk including:

 This is the risk that your super will run out.
-If you are still making contributions, it's important to consider how much super you need in retirement, and the investment options to help you get there.
-If you are already retired, here are some ways to help make your super last.
+If you're still making contributions, it's important to consider how much super you need in retirement, and the investment options to help you get there.
+If you're already retired, here's some ways to help make your super last.

 This is the risk associated with any single share or security.
-Specific risk is especially relevant if you choose your own Australian shares investments in Self Invest.
+Specific risk is especially relevant if you choose your own Australian shares investments in Self Invest (closed to new investors).

-This is the risk that your investment returns do not grow enough above inflation, meaning that your money will effectively be worth less than when you started.
+This is the risk that your investment returns don't grow enough above inflation, meaning that your money will effectively be worth less than when you started.

 Sequencing risk describes the impact of loss on members at different stages of their retirement.
 Those in retirement with higher account balances will be more substantially impacted by investment losses than younger members with lower account balances.